0bMERLIN/PocketML/README.md

 ##### GUI
 A large part of PocketML is its editor.
 Use the `Editor` tab in the top toolbar to edit files.
+Close files by long pressing the file tab.
 Results show up in either the `Graphics` tab for graphics or the `Text Out` tab for text output.
 Manage project files and directories in the `Files` tab.
 For advanced file management